Skip to main content

 Overview

 rijksmuseum-mcp+ lets you explore the Rijksmuseum's artwork collections through natural conversation with an AI assistant.
 It does this by creating a bridge between the AI system's chat environment and an enriched copy of the museum's open-access, curated metadata.
-This in turn enables many additional features beyond those offered by the Rijksmuseum's collections portal, including full-text semantic search, structured provenance analysis, multiple similarity comparisons, AI-based visual analysis, and geospatial search.
-It works best when used together with rijksmuseum-iconclass-mcp, an analogous resource for Iconclass.
+This in turn enables many additional features beyond those offered by the Rijksmuseum's Search API and collections portal, including full-text semantic search, structured provenance analysis, artwork similarity comparisons, AI-based visual analysis, and geospatial search.
+Rijksmuseum-mcp+ works best when used together with rijksmuseum-iconclass-mcp, an analogous resource for searching and exploring Iconclass concepts.

 Related MCP server: artic-mcp